-Mr. Bienvenu practises in international commercial arbitration, corporate and commercial litigation, and constitutional law.
+Mr. Bienvenu is a disputes lawyer with more than 30 years' experience, practising in international commercial arbitration, corporate and commercial litigation, and constitutional law.
 He has acted as counsel in numerous domestic and international arbitrations, both ad hoc and institutional, involving disputes in telecommunications, aeronautics, international distribution and joint ventures, mergers and acquisitions, construction and foreign investment.
-He is also regularly called upon to represent parties in court proceedings to recognize and enforce or to set aside foreign or domestic arbitral awards.
+He is also regularly called upon to represent parties in court proceedings to enforce or set aside foreign or domestic arbitral awards.
 Mr. Bienvenu serves as arbitrator in international arbitrations and has experience as sole arbitrator, party-appointed arbitrator and chairman of the tribunal.
-He is a member of the LCIA Court, of which he is also a Vice-President, and is President of the LCIA’s North American Users’ Council.
+A former co-chair of the IBA’s Arbitration Committee, he is a an alternate member of the ICC International Court of Arbitration and a former member of the LCIA Court, of which he was also a vice-president, and until recently served as president of the LCIA’s North American Users’ Council.

-Mr. Bienvenu was awarded the distinction Advocatus Emeritus by the Quebec Bar in 2004 and, in 2013, he was presented with the Paul-André Crépeau Medal by the Canadian Bar Association for his contribution to the advancement of the international dimension of private law and commercial law in Canada.
+Mr. Bienvenu is a Fellow of the American College of Trial Lawyers.
+He was awarded the distinction Advocatus Emeritus by the Quebec Bar in 2008 and, in 2013, he was presented with the Paul-André Crépeau Medal by the Canadian Bar Association for his contribution to the advancement of the international dimension of private law and commercial law in Canada.

 Year of call

 LL.M., London School of Economics and Political Science, 1983